 Mill on the Brue produce our hot school meals for Bruton Primary School.
 Menus change regularly and according to the season, a menu is available below and also from the school office for parents to view.
-Children going out on trips will receive a packed lunch provided by Mill on the Brue.
+Children going out on trips who would have a hot school meal on that day will receive a packed lunch provided by Mill on the Brue.

 Payment can still be made by:

 • Debit or Credit Card via ParentMail or by phone and at the school office

 • Cash (in an envelope with your child’s name and Hot School Meals on the front)

 • Cheques (in an envelope with your child’s name and Hot School Meals on the front made payable to Somerset County Council)

 Children attending a Somerset County Council school whose parents or carers receive certain benefits may be entitled to free school meals.
 It is the responsibility of the parents or carers to register their entitlement and request provision of free school meals for their child(ren).

 If you require support in completing the forms, please contact the office.